Scholarships for Egyptian Students

 The AUC-funded Empower Scholarship offers five full and/or partial annual scholarships to thanawiya amma graduates from five governorates in Upper Egypt: Assiut, Bani Suef, Minya, Sohag and Fayyoum.

 Honor Scholarship (The Honor Scholarship is only available to current students who were admitted to AUC till Fall 2016)

 For information about the scholarship maintainability for current students, click here.

-Thanks to the generosity of our donors, AUC offers more than 90 named scholarships supported by individuals and corporations.
-These prestigious awards from donors have allowed AUC to recruit and educate outstanding and deserving students who come from different cities and educational backgrounds.
+Thanks to the generosity of our donors, AUC offers almost 70 named scholarships supported by individuals and corporations.
+These remarkable awards from donors have allowed AUC to recruit and educate outstanding and eligible students who come from different cities and educational backgrounds.
 Selection to named scholarships is based on the donor’s criteria.

 The Abdel Hadi Hassan Taher Endowed Scholarship provides full or partial support to Egyptian and Saudi Arabian students who demonstrate financial need and outstanding academic performance.
 The fund also provides housing for Saudi Arabian students or Egyptian students who live outside Cairo and Giza.

 Established in 2010 to provide partial scholarships to two academically outstanding Egyptian students majoring in petroleum and energy engineering.
 Selection is based on financial need and academic merit.